Mean-Street/DistributedSystemForDataManagement/kafka/README.md

 ## Deployment on AWS

 * Deploy Zookeeper (see `../zookeeper/README.md`)
-* Create an EC2 instance (at least small, micro is not sufficient)
+* Create an EC2 instance (Ubuntu, at least small, micro is not sufficient)
 * Open the port `9092` in the security group of the instance
 * Connect through SSH and run: